pjp-comp/Phpspreadsheet-Extension-helper/README.md

 Here https://github.com/PHPOffice/PhpSpreadsheet is being used and made simpler for genral purpose use.

+prerequisite : phpspreadsheet
+checkout the installation steps : https://github.com/PHPOffice/PhpSpreadsheet

 Just pass data in array and get excel downloaded.
 Here you can extend functionalities.